 National Pie Day is January 23, so in honor of that here's an apple pie!
-To be more specific it is an Apple Slab Pie baked in an 11x7 inch pan.
+To be more specific it is an Apple Slab Pie baked in an 11x7 inch pan aka a "brownie pan".
 The usual recipe is double this, baked in a sheet pan and serves a crowd.
 This 11x7 in Apple Slab Pie is perfect for smaller groups.

 So what's the point of making a small slab pie?
 Why not just make a round pie?
-I had to kind of justify that before I made the pie, but now that I've made it I'm glad I did.
-Slab pies are easy to cut and serve, plus they are easy to fit into crowded freezers.
+I had to justify that to myself before I made the pie, but now that I've made it I'm glad I did.
+Slab pies are easy to cut and serve, plus they fit snugly into crowded freezers.

 Slab pies also give you a higher ratio of dough to fruit, which is great if you are using some really delicious and flaky pie dough recipe.
 I've been on a laminated pie crust kick lately and slab pies have been a good way to use the dough.
 And even though there's a high ratio of dough to fruit, I think there's still enough fruit.